-If you have a heart condition such as atrial fibrillation, heart failure, high blood pressure, or even high cholesterol, you may be feeling stressed out right now.
+A heart condition such as atrial fibrillation, heart failure, high blood pressure, or even high cholesterol can put a lot of stress on you.
 What's worse, you may be feeling stressed about being stressed.

 "It can be a vicious cycle -- stress can make heart conditions worse," says N.A.
 Mark Estes, MD, director of the Cardiac Arrhythmia Center at Tufts University School of Medicine.

-Stress hormones can cause potentially dangerous swelling in your arteries.
+Stress hormones can contribute to potentially dangerous inflammation in your arteries.
 Stress also raises your risk for diabetes.
-What's more, you may cope with stress in some unhealthy ways -- like drinking too much, overeating, or smoking.
+What's more, you may try to handle the stress in some unhealthy ways -- such as drinking too much, overeating, or smoking.

 Get physically active.
 Experts are unanimous: Exercise is one of the best things you can do for a heart condition.
 Not only does it improve your physical health, it also can improve your mood and cut stress, says Estes.
 How much do you need?
 Aim for at least 30 minutes 5 days a week of moderately intense activity a week.
 Take a brisk walk, swim, bike, or do just about anything that gets your heart going.
 If you have a heart condition, check with your doctor before starting a new workout routine.